-Extended Learning will be used to provide opportunities to interrupt the forgetting process and provide opportunities where pupils arrive with knowledge that is built on within the lesson.
+Extended Learning will be used to provide opportunities to interrupt the forgetting process and provide opportunities where rigorous, not onerous for stakeholders.
+It will promote independence across the school

 EL will be sequenced to build knowledge and skill.
 It will be informed by assessment, and will inform future T&L.